+Features that impact the extent to which programs may be tailored to site-specific needs.

+Academic Integration

-Academic Integration Activities, resources, and/or recommendations for integrating SEL skills and practices into an academic curriculum (e.g., math or science), including specialized elective classes, such as art or music.
-This also includes SEL activities that specifically seek to promote academic skills like science, art, math, etc. ASSESSME NT TOOLS Tools to Assess Program Outcomes Formal or informal tools to evaluate student progress and program outcomes, including any relevant adult outcomes or changes in adult behavior.
-Examples include informal check- in questions and classroom observations; more formal tests, surveys, or observation batteries; and even evidence-based assessments such as the Devereux Student Strengths Assessment (DESSA) or Elementary School Behavior Assessment (ESBA).
-Tools to Assess Fidelity & Quality of Implementation Tools and resources to evaluate fidelity and quality of implementation and staff/student/family buy-in.
+Activities, resources, and/or recommendations for integrating SEL skills and practices into an academic curriculum (e.g., math or science), including specialized elective classes, such as art or music.
+This also includes SEL activities that specifically seek to promote academic skills like science, art, math, etc.

+Formal or informal tools to evaluate student progress and program outcomes, including any relevant adult outcomes or changes in adult behavior.
+Examples include informal checkin questions and classroom observations; more formal tests, surveys, or observation batteries; and even evidence-based assessments such as the Devereux Student Strengths Assessment (DESSA) or Elementary School Behavior Assessment (ESBA).

+Tools and resources to evaluate fidelity and quality of implementation and staff/student/family buy-in.
 Examples range from materials such as staff surveys, implementation logs, and classroom observations to sets of recommendations and best practices for setting up evaluation systems and making data-informed decisions.
 It does not include assessments of student progress or program outcomes.
 For tools to measure these outcomes, please see Tools to Assess Program Outcomes above.

-EQUITABLE & INCLUSIVE EDUCATION Equitable & Inclusive Education Guidance, tips, trainings, and resources that ensure program materials, content, and delivery are relevant, supportive, and beneficial to students of all backgrounds, cultures, identities, and educational needs.
+Guidance, tips, trainings, and resources that ensure program materials, content, and delivery are relevant, supportive, and beneficial to students of all backgrounds, cultures, identities, and educational needs.
 Areas of focus include any or all of the following: supports for culturally competent SEL, trauma-informed SEL, social justice-oriented SEL, English language learners, and special education.
 Examples include design principles, adaptations, recommendations, or targeted materials to ensure that program materials, content, and delivery are inclusive.
 This also includes any guidance or resources that help adults and students create inclusive learning environments and challenge systemic oppression, such as anti-bias training and activities.

-FAMILY & Family Engagement Activities, events, and recommendations for incorporating families in students' social and emotional development.
+Activities, events, and recommendations for incorporating families in students' social and emotional development.
 Examples include caregiver letters, take-home worksheets, family nights, family workshops, including parents as implementation advisors, and more.
 Resources range from highly structured or scripted events to suggested best practices.

-Community Engagement Activities, events, and recommendations for building connections between students and their community.
+Activities, events, and recommendations for building connections between students and their community.
 Examples include community service projects, career nights, volunteer opportunities for community members, and more.
 Resources range from highly structured or scripted events to suggested best practices.